Quick Guide to Cardstock Sizes and Paper Weights

 - Tag - 24 x 36

 Each specific size caters to a different type of paper craft.
-The standard size for handmade cards is half of an 8 ½ inches by 11 inches card stock paper, folded in half.
+The standard size for handmade cards is half of an 8 ½ inches by 11 inches cardstock paper, folded in half.
 This is also known as an A2 size card.
-Although, you can always buy large thick cardstock and score or fold them according to your needs.
-Most crafts stores sell pre-scored or cut cardstock for easy card making and paper crafting.
+Although, you can always buy large cardstock and score or fold them according to your needs.
+Most crafts stores sell pre-scored or cut cardstock for easy cardmaking and paper crafting.
 Since this type of paper is durable, it is easily customizable.

 Wildflower Collection Paper & Ephemera Bundle

-Slimline cards have recently taken the card making world by storm.
-The cardstock sizes vary, but they should fit into a #10 envelope or a business envelope.
-Here are some of the commonly used sizes for card making and scrapbooking:
+Apart from the standard A2 card size, slimline cards have also recently taken the card making world by storm.
+Overall, cardstock sizes may vary according to the crafter's needs and wants, but all cards should generally fit into a #10 envelope or a business envelope.
+Here are some of the commonly used card sizes for cardmaking and scrapbooking:

 - 8.5” x 11” - This is the standard paper size.
 It is also a cardstock size and can be cut and used for handmade cards.